AndrewR270/PyCraft/README.md

 ### frag.glsl

 Takes in the interpolated data from the vertex shader outputs new screen colors.
 It is able to render textures to faces using a texture sampler which is passed to the shader as a uniform variable.

+### models/cube.py

+A list of numerical values for blocks.
+They include the relative positions of vertices and a list of indices so that vectors can be drawn between them to form the renderable triangles.
+They also include the relative texture and shading coordinates.
+These coordinates will ultimately be modified by factoring in the world space position of the block later during the rendering process.

+### models/plant.py

+A list of numerical values for creating two faces which intersect in a cross pattern, rotated 45 degrees on the xz plane.

+### models/cactus.py

+Creates a block out of faces which are slightly smaller than in cube.py.

+### textures folder

+Contains a collection of 16x16 textures which are assigned to different block types in world.py.

 ## 2. How I Explain the Code